Simulating Chern insulators on a superconducting quantum processor: Abstract

 \section{Abstract}

 The quantum Hall effect, fundamental in modern condensed matter physics, continuously inspires new theories and predicts emergent phases of matter.
-Analyzing the quantum Hall effect and other intriguing quantum topological phenomena by testing the bulk-edge correspondence remains challenging on quantum simulation platforms.
-We experimentally demonstrate quantum Hall effects with synthetic dimensions on a programable 30-qubit-ladder superconducting processor.
-Using a dynamic spectroscopic technique, we directly measure the band structures of the quantum Hall systems along synthetic dimensions with various instances of Aubry-Andr\'{e}-Harper chains.
-By monitoring the quantum walks of an excitation initialized at the edge qubit, we observe dynamical localization of the topologically protected chiral edge states.
-With these two signatures of topology , our experiments implement the bulk-edge correspondence in the quantum Hall effect.
-Moreover, we simulate two different bilayer quantum topological systems on the ladder-type superconducting processor.
-With the same periodically modulated on-site potentials for two coupled chains, the topologically nontrivial edge states with zero Hall conductivity are observed, while we probe a quantum Hall effect with higher Chern numbers for opposite on-site potentials modulated for two chains.
+Here we experimentally demonstrate three types of Chern insulators with synthetic dimensions on a programable 30-qubit-ladder superconducting processor.
+We directly measure the band structures of the 2D Chern insulator along synthetic dimensions with various configurations of Aubry-André-Harper chains and observe dynamical localisation of edge excitations.
+With these two signatures of topology, our experiments implement the bulk-edge correspondence in the synthetic 2D Chern insulator.
+Moreover, we simulate two different bilayer Chern insulators on the ladder-type superconducting processor.
+With the same and opposite periodically modulated on-site potentials for two coupled chains, we simulate topologically nontrivial edge states with zero Hall conductivity and a Chern insulator with higher Chern numbers, respectively.
 Our work shows the potential of using superconducting qubits for investigating different intriguing topological phases of quantum matter.